UTokyo-ICEPP/qc-workbook/source/en/grover.md

 If the circuit is implemented correctly, you will see that the state $\ket{101101}=\ket{45}$ is measured with high probability.

 However, as discussed above, a single Grover iteration will produce incorrect answers with non-negligible probabilities in the search of $N=2^6$ elements.
-Later we will see if repeating Grover iteration can produce correct answers with higher probabilities.
+Later, we will see if repeating Grover iteration can produce correct answers with higher probabilities.

 +++

 (imp_qc)=
 ### Experiment with Quantum Computer

-反復を繰り返す前に、まずは一回のグローバー反復を量子コンピュータで実行してみましょう。
+Before attempting multiple Grover iterations, let us first run a single Grover iteration on a quantum computer.

 ```{code-cell} ipython3
 ---